steviefordi/steviefordi.github.io/source/_posts/2015-01-14-why-do-we-use-async-await-in-our-web-api-controllers.markdown

 ---
 layout: post
-title: "Why do we use async await in our Web API controllers?"
+title: "Why you should use async/await in your Web API controllers?"
 date: 2015-01-14 05:41:00 +0000
 comments: true
 categories:
 ---
-These days it seems as though everything you write has to be asynchronous.
-It's as if everyone has asynchitis.
+These days it seems as though all the code you write has to be asynchronous.
+It's like if it's not asynchronous, it must be wrong.

 But what is the reason for this obsession?

-This post examines the advantages using async/await in your controllers.
+This post examines the advantages using async/await in your Web API controllers.

 ###Threads are not cheap
 The bottom line is - threads are expensive.
-They use up a fair amount of memory and too many will hurt the performance of your app.
+They use up a fair amount of memory and too many of them will hurt the performance of your app.

-Context switching (moving one thread out of a core and putting another one in) is a slow process.
-As one thread is "switched" out, it's data is copied from the CPU cache to RAM.
-The same happens for the thread coming in, only it's data moves in the opposite direction.
+Context switching - moving one thread out of a CPU core and putting another one in - is an expensive process.
+Thread data is copied from the CPU cache to RAM and vice-versa.
+This takes both time and memory.

-Garbage collection will also take longer the more threads you have.
+The speed of the garbage collector will also be influenced by the number of threads in the process.
 When the garbage collector kicks in, it has to pause every thread and walk it's execution stack.
 The more threads you have, the more expensive this process is.

 The optimum number of threads to have running on one machine is equal to the number of cores in the processor.

 ###Too many threads and the application doesn't scale
 Asp.Net is a multi-threaded environment.
 Every new request is served on a different thread.

 That is, every time a http request comes in, the thread pool checks if there is a thread available.
-If there isn't, it will have no choice but to create a new one.
+If there isn't, it will have no choice but to create one.

 For an app to perform optimally, it needs to server as many requests as it can, using as few threads as possible.

 ###Synchronous IO is bad
 If your application performs IO synchronously, the executing thread becomes blocked.
 It just sits there wasting space, twiddling it's thumbs until the IO is complete.

-What happens when another request comes into your application whilst this IO is happening?
+Whilst this thread is waiting, another request may mean a new thread has to be created.

-A new thread - taking up memory, causing context switches, and slowing garbage collection down - is created.
+A new thread will use up more memory, cause more context switches, and slow garbage collection down.

 What if that thread then blocks?